ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 }
 ```

-`@_helloWorld` is a render fragment passed to `MyDiv` as the `ChildContent` Parameter.
-But the parent is statically rendered so when the Blazor tries to render `MyDiv` interactively, `ChildContent` doesn't exist.
-There's no `RenderFragment` `delegate` to pass.
-Bang!
+`@_helloWorld` is a render fragment owned by the parent and passed to `MyDiv` as the `ChildContent` Parameter.
+The parent is statically rendered so it tries to serialize the data it sends to the child component.
+A `RenderFragment` is a  `delegate` which can't be serialized, so Bang!

-## Behaviours

-Switch between components and noting the render modes and the Id's of the Scoped conponent.
-You will find various combinations that confuse.
-I'll look at a few and explain.

-### Everything causes a full page refresh

-`App`, `Route`, `Router`, `MainLayout` are all SSSR, so that's obvious once you analyse it properly.
-The router runs on the server so it can make the correct decision how to render the commponent tree.

-It's interesting to note that although you make a trip to the server to route between two client side pages, CSR => Counter for example, the client side Blazor session is maintained

-### Different Components have different Scoped Session instances

-Go to *Mongrel* and note the different Service Id's.

- - The *Pre-Rendered* SSSR components all have the same ID.
-This is the scoped service that was created for the Http Request.
-This instance, and it's scoped container, no longer exist.
- - The SSR service is alive in the Blazor Hub session running on the server.
-This has a scope of the SPA session.
-All SSR components will share this service instance.
- - The CSR service is alive in the Blazor SPA session running in the Web Assembly container on the Browser.
-This is a different instance from the SSR instance.
- - The Auto component has rendered as CSR, so has the CST service instance.

-Consider how this complicates designing an application.
-How does a ASSR render component and a CSR component raise and receive event notifications?
-How do they share data?

-### InteractiveAuto Pages don't always render in the same mode

-Go to *Home* and then to *Counter*.  *Counter* renders in CSR mode with the CSR service instance.

-No go to *ASSR* and then back to *Counter*.
-It's noe registered in ASSR mode and is using the Blazor Hub service instance.

-Consider saving the state of the counter in a service.
-You get different states depending on the render mode.

 ## This isn't a Single Page Application

-Blazor was conceived as a Singkle Page Application, running either in a Server Hub environment or in a Web Assembly environment in the Browser.
-One Http request trip to the server to get the page, a few trips to get resources and the Application is up and running in the browser.
-No more Http requests.
+Blazor was conceived as a Single Page Application, running either in a Server Hub environment or in a Web Assembly environment in the Browser.
+An intial Http request trip to the server to get the page, a few side trips to get resources.
+Run some JS and the application is up and running in the browser: no more Http requests.

-This hybrid mode is not that.
+This hybrid isn't that.
 The Router runs on the server.
 Every page request is a Http request to the server.
 The layout is statically rendered.

-Basically a static server rendered application on steriods.
-What Microsoft have been trying to deliver for it's Asp.Net, Razor, MVC customer base for years!
+Basically a static server rendered application with a JS front end.
+I hesitate to say this but: What Microsoft have been trying to deliver for it's Asp.Net, Razor, MVC customer base for years!

 If you want old Blazor [seems quite a strange statement to make for a new technology], choose one of the pure modes with `Global` interactivity.

 ## More to Come

-I'll add some more detail as I do more work on this.
+I'll add some more detail as I discover new wrinkles.

 ## My Personal Initial Conclusions and Observations

 > Note these are personal views and opinions.

-My gut feeling is that using **Per Page/Component** mode is not hybrid, it's mongrel: hense the title of the article.
+My gut feeling is that using **Per Page/Component** mode isn't hybrid, it's a mongrel.

-Most people who came to old Blazor struggled with the component concept and were confused with the lifecycle and events.
+Most who came to old Blazor struggled with the component concept and were confused with the lifecycle and events.
 Throwing in render modes adds another level of complexity.
 I can see so many scenarios where components are talking to the wrong instances or types of services.
-Throw `Auto` to the mix and the complexity spirals out of control.
-Think of the exotic concoctions people will come up, and then fail to debug!
+Throw `Auto` to the mix and the complexity spirals [out of control].
+Think of the exotic concoctions and black holes people will come up!

 My recommendation is go with either *Interactive Server* or *Interactive WebAssembly* and *Global* application.